chrislockard/chrislockard.net/content/post/2025-09-02-finishing-what-i-started.md

 "2013-12-06-professional-organization-habits.md"%}}) here before.

 But these systems all have a fatal flaw: they trick you into thinking that planning is doing.
-And it is not.
+Don't fall for it.
 If you're prone to procrastination like I am, it's very easy to convince yourself that adjusting the tags on your Obsidian notes is a productive task.
 "Life happens" quickly to a procrastinator.

 ## A Procrastinator's Plea

+By all means, develop a system for task tracking.
+In today's world of information overload, I would suggest a personal task tracking system is essential.
+But keep it simple.
+Don't succumb to the desire to "build out a system" in place of doing the work the system is supposed to track.

-Do it.
+In brief: Do it.
 F&@*ing do it.
 Because once you do, you'll get to enjoy the reward forever when you change "I never finished that" to "I did it."

 [wikiffix]: https://en.wikipedia.org/wiki/Final_Fantasy_IX